Yami-Market/todos-client/README.md

 # Todo Client

-This is todos demo client with React.
+This is todos client demo with React.

+The todos server demo is [here](https://github.com/Yami-Market/todos-server).

 ## Installation